Home Repair and Do It Yourself Tips from the Natural Handyman

 To the left is a typical lockset hole, which was about 1/4 inch too small for the new lockset.
 Rather than make a hole saw guide, I used a rasp to bevel the outside of the lock hole.
 Do this on both sides of the door.
 Be careful not to enlarge the outer edge of the hole too much, or it may show around the rose of the lockset.

-Hole saws have a tendency move on surfaces unless the pilot drill bit is into wood.
-Move is an understatement... they will jump like a cat on a hot tin roof, damaging anything they touch, including you!
-So to safely enlarge the hole using this method, you must get the hole saw engaged in the hole before using the power drill.
+So to safely enlarge an existing hole using a hole saw, you must get the hole saw engaged in the hole before using the power drill.
 By hand, insert the hole saw into the hole and rotate it by hand... back and forth... until it has cut at least 1/4" or more into the door.
+(Using a rasp as mentioned above can also start the hole.)
 Repeat on both sides of the door.

 Put the hole saw into your drill, insert it into the hole, and bore the hole, drilling 3/4 of the way from one side and then finishing the cut from the other side.
 Be careful to start your drill at a low speed to control the saw until you are sure the saw won't "jump" out of the hole.

 I have tried to impress on you the relative risk of this method compared with the more mainstream method discussed earlier.
-Whichever method you choose, take your time and be sure of your measurements, because mistakes may be unrepairable!
+Whichever method you choose, take your time and be sure of your measurements, because mistakes may be permanent!